whammou/OENG1181/w2-project.md

     * __Must__ comply to standards (_hard_ standard)
     * __Should__  comply to standards (_soft_ standard)

-* Multiple Standards can affest one product
+* Multiple Standards can affect one product
     * e.g `ASME` and `AS` standards compliance
     * Often duplicate requirements `=>` which on to take
         * Typically the most conservative
-    * Companies oftern writes their own standrdsm and have key suppliers & customers agree to their implementation
+    * Companies often writes their own standards and have key suppliers & customers agree to their implementation

 ### Compulsory of Standards

 * _Some_ standards are mandated by law, others are not
-* Uder civil law, failing to adhere to a standard could be viewed as ignoring best pratice
+* Under civil law, failing to adhere to a standard could be viewed as ignoring best practice
     * i.e Fail to carry out a duty of care that reasonable person would expect

 ```